istvanballok/gardener/commit2.md

     A unit test is added to assert the generated configuration matches the one originally generated for testing.
-The test expectation is saved into a yaml file and comitted it to git.
+The test expectation is saved into a yaml file and committed to git.
 The test saves the generated configuration in a different file in the temporary folder (but does not commit it).
 The benefit of this approach is that it helps comparing the actual and expected configuration, no matter how large the files are: we